FREE SHIPPING FOR ORDERS OVER $199

 Swedish midsummer party ideas - Tips to help you throw an authentic midsummer party

 Midsummer is one of Sweden’s most eagerly awaited holidays.
 After a long, cold and dark winter, the reappearance of sunshine and the warmer weather is cause for great celebration.
-From flower crowns to strawberry cake discover a day packed with tradition.
-We’ve gathered our essential tips to help you embrace the magic of this joyful, quintessentially Swedish day.
+From flower crowns to strawberry cake, discover a day packed with tradition and joy.
+We’ve gathered our essential tips to help you embrace the magic of this most Swedish of Swedish celebrations.

 Share this article